Last updated on April 24th, 2022 at 05:23 pm

-I’ve gotten a couple of emails from parents asking about BPA Free pacifiers and teethers.
-With all the news surrounding Bisphenol-a (BPA) in bottles and sippy cups, parents are now wondering what else they might need to modify in their babies routine to avoid those plastics.
-Once a parent learns about potential hazards its tough to know what to buy and what to avoid.
-I’ve said myself more than once “Can’t someone just tell me what to buy?“.. and I am pretty sure I am not the only busy parent who’s uttered that phrase.
-Not a comprehensive list.
+About 15 years ago all of the buzz was to find BPA-free products for our kids.
+Their was news surrounding Bisphenol-a (BPA) in bottles and sippy cups.
+Parents wonder what else they might need to modify in their babies’ routine to avoid those plastics.
+Once a parent learns about potential hazards it’s tough to know what to buy and what to avoid.
+I’ve said to myself more than once “Can’t someone just tell me what to buy?“.. and I am pretty sure I am not the only busy parent who’s uttered that phrase.

 BPA, PVC & Phthalate Free Pacifiers*